-If you receive UW paid health insurance and you meet Family and Medical Leave Act (FMLA) eligibility requirements (see sidebar to the right), you will receive employer-paid health insurance coverage, except for premiums or copays, for up to 12 weeks of FMLA covered parental leave, even if you are on leave without pay.
+If you receive UW paid health insurance and you meet Family and Medical Leave Act (FMLA) eligibility requirements, you will receive employer-paid health insurance coverage, except for premiums or copays, for up to 12 weeks of FMLA covered parental leave, even if you are on leave without pay.

 Decide if you want to add your child to your UW health insurance plans and, if so, when.
 This decision may depend on what other health insurance coverage your family may have.
 To add a newborn or newly adopted/placed child to your health insurance plan:

 Contact the Benefits Office if you have any questions about eligibility, or about the process of adding a dependent child to your health insurance coverage.
 Contact your Human Resources Consultant for additional help.